LPitonakova/pyCreeper/readme.md

 Documentation can be built using sphinx.

-1. Make sure you have sphinx for Python 2.7 installed.
+1. Make sure you have sphinx for Python 3.4 installed.
 ------------------------------------------------------

-E.g., if you using macports:
+E.g., if you are using macports:

-sudo port install py27-sphinx
+sudo port install py34-sphinx
-sudo port select --set sphinx py27-sphinx
+sudo port select --set sphinx py34-sphinx

 Other examples on http://www.sphinx-doc.org/en/1.4.8/install.html